Faethm-ai/jupydiff/README.md

 ## Usage
 We give you the option of deploying jupydiff in two different configurations, one being a docker action, two being a local yaml workflow.
 ### Option 1 - Action
-Add `action/checkout` to your workflow `.yml` file and set the `fetch-depth: 0` or `2` (don't put 1).
+Add `action/checkout` to your workflow `.yml` file and set the `fetch-depth: 0` or `2` (0 fetches all github commit history, 1 fetches current commit so dont use it, 2 fetches current and previous commit).
 Insert `Faethm-ai/jupydiff` into your workflow as shown below and you’re all set.
 Take note – this action can take up to 2 minutes to run, due to dependency installations.

 ```yaml
 name: jupydiff demo